 The Admission Committee meets in mid-February to consider the UTS Entrance Scores and Student Profiles and to make its decisions.
 Applicants will be notified of a decision in accordance with the SSATB Ontario Consortium admission deadlines.

 Grade 9 Entrance:

 Grade 9 applicants must register for the SSAT by the Upper School deadline.
 For deadlines, check here, and for further information on the SSAT, see below.
 Please note: applicants to UTS may write only one SSAT per academic year.

-The grade 9 application also requires applicants to submit recent marked math evaluations.
-In addition, applicants must provide a completed recommendation from both their math and English teachers.
-Finally, applicants must submit their reports cards from grades 7 and 8.
+The grade 9 application also requires applicants to provide a completed recommendation from both their math and English teachers.
+As well, applicants must submit their reports cards from June, grade 7 and November grade 8.

 Applicant scores will be ranked and the applications reviewed.
 The applicants will be assessed based on all components of the application.
 Those deemed most suitable will be invited for an interview.

 Grades 10 and 11 Entrance: